BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Appearance: Dragons are reptilian with four legs and two wings.
 They have long tails and necks.

-A dragon's appearance may vary based on its natural element.
-Stone dragons might have stone-like scales, wind dragons are likely to have metallic or white scales and Fire dragons have red-glowing blood, to list some examples.
+A dragon's appearance will vary based on its natural element.
+Stone dragons will have stone-like scales, wind dragons will have metallic or white scales and Fire dragons have red-glowing blood, to list some examples.

 Usually dragons also have horns, spikes or fins to better suit their environment.